 By releasing above and below the joint you are giving yourself the best chance of seeing success.

 If you identify an uneven side or “asymmetry” the focus should be on eliminating this as soon as you can because our risk of injury can increase by up to 3.5x.
 The body will naturally compensate to maintain function and niggles, issues and injuries may present as a result.

 If you find the trigger point releases don’t work as well as you’d hoped, try looking for a physical therapist or similar to do some dry needling or deep tissue massage.

 Step #3 – How do I increase ankle mobility?
 Use these ankle mobility stretches

-After the trigger point releases we can use ankle mobility stretches such as our sitting drills.
+After the trigger point releases, we can use ankle mobility stretches such as our sitting drills.
 Perform these for 2min each and retest to assess the results.

-If you’re struggling to sit in position for two minutes due to discomfort, take some weight off your ankles by using your arms.
+If you’re struggling to sit in the position for two minutes due to discomfort, take some weight off your ankles by using your arms.
 Once you’re comfortable, increase the weight as you need.

 Step #4 – Use these ankle mobility exercises to increase ROM

 Once we have applied the trigger point and sitting drills we can use ankle mobility exercises like our dorsiflexion drill here.
-This will give us the ability to increase range of motion and look at the improvements on each side.
+This will give us the ability to increase the range of motion and look at the improvements on each side.

-Here’s a live example of the process and a client who was suffering knee pain.
+Here’s a live example of the process and a client who was suffering from knee pain.
 Once we applied the right correctives you will see an instant result.